Correlations between your Performance Indicator Results

 From this table, you should be able to uncover patterns of correlation that either support or don't support your assumed relationships between the Performance Indicators.

 NB: Correlation does not prove causation.
-But it is a factor you might consider in your analysis.
+But it is a factor you might consider in your KPI analysis.

 If any part of this text is not clear to you, please contact our support team for assistance.